 In case you haven’t figured it out yet, we are passionate about wine.
 On any trip,we always scout out local wine regions to educate ourselves and our readers about wines, wine events and wine regions.
 Living in San Francisco, some of the best wine regions and events are close to home.
 Just two hours north of San Francisco is Anderson Valley.
-We recently visited in July 2019 to go to the Anderson Valley Barrel Tasting Weekend.
+We visited the Anderson Valley Barrel Tasting Weekend in July 2019

 Over a dozen of participating Anderson Valley’s wineries opened their cellar doors for the weekend.
 Some wineries are normally open to visitors, but others are not normally open but were pouring wines for the event.
 Visitors could taste new vintage wines directly from the barrel as well as older vintages that were already bottled.
 Many wineries offered futures on the barrel wines at a discount.
 What a great way to get an idea of how a wine that you tasted from a barrel might evolve once it is bottled.

 And to go with the wines, most wineries also offered snacks including cheese, homemade casseroles and homemade desserts (especially brownies).es’ currently available wines.

 Anderson Valley is known for its Pinot Noirs (which is our favorite varietal), a variety of Alsace-style varietals (such as Gewürztraminer, Pinot Gris and Riesling) and Chardonnay.
 The barrel tasting weekend focused on Pinot Noirs.
 We stopped at the vast majority of participating wineries—some of which we have never previously been to.
 After all, that is what events like this are all about.
 We discovered many new favorites (many of which of course we had to buy) from previous and current vintages.
 These included:

 - Meyer Family Cellars, especially for its 15-year Solera method port;

 - Foursight Wines Clone 05 and Charles Vineyard Pinot Noirs;